 E = Exercise.
 I tell my patients to strive for 150 minutes of moderate intensity cardiovascular exercise a week.
 This means engaging in an activity that gets the heart rate up and makes you break a sweat.
 This is absolutely more intense than walking the dog, but if you’re so short of breath that you can’t carry on a short conversation, then you’re perhaps pushing yourself too hard.

-After talking with Dr. Kohli, we’re convinced that the more people know, the better they can take care of their hearts.
+After talking with our experts, we’re convinced that the more people know, the better they can take care of their hearts.
 We encourage you to talk with your primary care doctor about steps you can take to keep your heart in tip-top shape and ticking for many years to come.
 Be sure to ask your doc if and when you should see a heart specialist based on your family history, risk factors or your current health.
 Do you have any heart health stories you’d like to share?
 Maybe an inspiring recovery story or tips about how to fit in the recommended amount of exercise into your routine?
 Share below!